INCBOX/INC-Engine/README.md

   <img src="assets/splash_INC.png" alt="INC Logo" width="500">
 </p>

-**INC** is a 64-bit modular runtime capable of hosting engines or running as an engine itself, supporting dynamic module loading and hot-reload.
+**INC** is a modular runtime capable of hosting engines or running as an engine itself.

-# Features

-- Modular runtime with hot-reload support for any module.
-- Headless or full runtime modes with cross-platform compatibility.
-- Precise variable and fixed tickrate control for simulation and rendering.
-- Lightweight, ultra-optimized C API with C++ core.
-- Supports legacy engines (e.g., ID Tech 4) as loadable modules.
-- Vulkan-style GPU abstraction and multi-threaded CPU optimization.
-- Fully dynamic module dependency resolution at runtime.

 ## Releases